Information For Our Overland Trips: Visas

 |Benin||€50 Euros||Multiple entry|

 |Ghana||$100 US Dollars||Price depends upon which embassy you obtain the visa|

 |Morocco||Contact Us||Most nationals do not need a visa for Morocco|

 More Important Information

-- If the passport you will be travelling on is from somewhere other than the European Union, Australia, New Zealand, USA, or Canada, please Contact Us for further advice.
+- If the passport you will be travelling on is from somewhere other than the UK & European Union, Australia, New Zealand, USA or Canada, please Contact Us for further advice.

-- For those visas you need to apply for in advance, you passport must be free for at least 14 days per visa prior to the trips starting (longer if your passport has to be sent overseas for any of the visas) – please plan your other travel arrangements with this in mind.
+- For those visas you need to apply for in advance, you passport must normally be free for at least 10 working days per visa prior to the trips starting (longer if your passport has to be sent overseas for any of the visas) – please plan your other travel arrangements with this in mind.

 - If your passport has any evidence of having visited Israel it is advisable to obtain a new passport before applying for visas.